 Is your iPhone not charging completely?
-When you have so much to do but the iPhone battery only lasts half the day, it’s such a letdown.
-As you are dependent on your iPhone for various tasks, without sufficient battery your iPhone becomes useless.
-This guide brings you some of the best ways to fix the issue of the iPhone not charging.
+It’s a letdown when you have so much to do but the iPhone battery only lasts half the day.
+As you are dependent on your iPhone for various tasks, without sufficient battery, your iPhone becomes useless.
+This guide offers some of the best ways to fix the issue of the iPhone not charging.

-iPhone may not be charging due to some software bug.
-The charging port could be damaged due to impact or the charging adapter/cable may be damaged.
-The new iOS 15 and latest iOS offer optimized battery charging.
-Having that enabled won’t completely charge your iPhone.
+The iPhone may not be charging due to a software bug.
+The charging port could be damaged by impact, or the charging adapter/cable may be damaged.
+The new iOS 15 and the latest iOS offer optimized battery charging, but having that enabled won’t completely charge your iPhone.

 Also Read- How to Block Ads in iPhone Games